emqx/emqx/docs/source/design.rst

 | {stop, NewAcc}  | Return Acc and Break   |
 +-----------------+------------------------+

 The input arguments for a callback function are depending on the types of hook.
-Clone the `emqttd_plugin_template`_ project to check the argument in detail.
+Clone the `emq_plugin_template`_ project to check the argument in detail.

 Hook Implementation
 -------------------